-You have a new baby and there are plenty of things to do: caring for the baby, caring for yourself, trying to get back in shape.
+When you have a new baby, there are plenty of things to do: change diapers, manage a feeding schedule, take care of the rest of your family and take care of yourself (just to name a few).
+Many new moms are so overwhelmed with balancing the baby’s routine and family life that exercise and making healthy meals seems to fall to the bottom of the to-do list.
 The trick is not going it alone.
-Many new moms are so overwhelmed with balancing the baby’s routine and family life that exercise and time to make healthy meals seems to fall to the bottom of the to-do list.
-It is possible to move post-baby body workouts and healthy meals to your can-do list with the right support.
-Check out these 10 suggestions from moms, fitness experts and nutritionists to get you back in those skinny jeans.
-Have a suggestion for post-baby bod support?
-Let us know by leaving a comment below.
+Check out these 10 suggestions from moms, fitness experts and nutritionists on where to seek out support.

 Many new moms are in the same boat as you.
 They feel physically and emotionally drained and find it difficult to muster the motivation to work out and cook healthy meals.
 Join forces and work together to slim your waistlines.
 “Walking with another friend who has just had a baby cannot only be supportive but a great way to get exercise,” says Elizabeth Farrell, New Mexico-based yoga instructor and practice manager for Unity Medicine.
-“Scheduled weekly, this can be a way to get out of the house as well as lose weight.”
 Designate a few time slots each week to walk together (with or without strollers) or sign up for an exercise class at a local gym that provides day care while you tone and stretch.

 The support you need to adopt a healthy lifestyle while juggling new-baby duties may be at your fingertips.
 Many online communities, blogs and chat boards offer support for new moms.
 Whether you choose to join a site dedicated to getting your pre-baby body back or a nutrition site that will help you track calories and offer nutritious recipes, forming friendships and bonds with new moms who understand what you are going through can be the motivation you need, says Mary Hartley, New-York based resident dietitian for DietsinReview.com.

-Just because you are the primary caregiver, it doesn’t mean your family and older children shouldn’t jump on the bandwagon.
-Make your older children part of your self- and baby-care routine, suggests Catherine Basu, certified fitness professional and owner of Fit Armadillo in Houston.
-“While you’re doing some strength training, have your toddler lift paper towel or toilet paper role ‘weights’ with you,” she suggests.
+Just because you're the primary caregiver doesn’t mean your family and older children shouldn’t jump on the bandwagon.
+Make your older children part of your self- and baby-care routine, says Catherine Basu, certified fitness professional and owner of Fit Armadillo in Houston, TX.
+“While you’re doing some strength training, have your toddler lift paper towel or toilet paper role ‘weights’ with you,” she says.
 “When you’re looking for healthy food options, involve the rest of the family and have them pick the fruit and vegetables to try.”
-Your children can offer support and encouragement, especially if they are on board with your post-baby workouts.
+Your children can offer support and encouragement, especially if they're a part of your post-baby workouts.

-Once you make your plans public to regain your figure, it’s likely you will find the support you need through social media.
-Post a status update about your plans to exercise and eat healthy and encourage moms to join you in your efforts.
-A social media group can help you set goals, plan meals and offer tips for time management.
-“Social media has been a great resource for a lot of busy, new moms to support each other, whether they have met before or not,” says Keri Lynn Ford, certified fitness trainer and founder of IgniteGirls.com, an online fitness community.
-“Reach out to women you met in your prenatal classes, too,” suggests Ford.
+If you know where to look, you can find the support you need through social media.
+Post a status update about your plans to exercise and eat healthy and encourage other moms to join you in your efforts.
+A social media community can help you set goals, plan meals and offer tips for time management.
+“Social media has been a great resource for a lot of busy, new moms to support each other, whether they have met before or not,” says Keri Lynn Ford, founder of IgniteGirls.com, an online fitness community.
+“Reach out to women you met in your prenatal classes, too,” she says.
 “More than likely, they will be looking for a new mom friend to share their journey on baby and fitness.”

 FRIENDS AND FAMILY

-If you are able to get workouts scheduled into your daily routine but still struggle with running errands, cooking and taking care of your little one, enlist friends and family to help with the kids while you’re able to take care of items on your to-do list, suggests Catherine Basu, certified fitness professional and owner of Fit Armadillo in Houston.
-Call on other moms or relatives who have offered to help watch your baby or organize a group of moms and rotate who watches the kids, so each mom can catch up with family, work and household responsibilities.
+If you're able to get workouts scheduled into your daily routine but still struggle with running errands, cooking and taking care of your little one, enlist friends and family to help with the kids while you’re able to take care of items on your to-do list, says fitness professional Catherine Basu.
+Call on siblings, parents or friends who have offered to help watch your baby or organize a group of moms and rotate who watches the kids, so each mom can catch up with family, work and household responsibilities.

-Find the support you need by seeking out healthy advice from people who are immersed in the nutrition industry.
-Local health stores offer seminars, workshops and products to boost your energy, get you motivated to work out and supply your body with much-needed vitamins and minerals.
-Stop in a health food or vitamin store for easy, healthy cookbooks, suggests Tiffany Brown, owner of Fit 4 Life in Charlotte, North Carolina.
-Many health food stores offer one-stop grocery shopping to help you choose organic and nutritious food for the entire family, not to mention the time you will save without running to several stores throughout the week.
+Find the support you need by seeking out healthy advice from people who're immersed in the nutrition industry.
+Stop in a health food or vitamin store for easy, healthy cookbooks, says Tiffany Brown, owner of Fit 4 Life in Charlotte, North Carolina.
+These types of stores often offer seminars, workshops and products to boost your energy, get you motivated to work out and supply your body with much-needed vitamins and minerals.
+And many health food stores offer one-stop grocery shopping to help you choose organic and nutritious food for the entire family.

-If you’re struggling to find a sitter so you can exercise, bring the baby along.
-Many gyms, fitness centers and community centers offer mom and me classes that encourage bonding with your child while strengthening your body and your mind.
-Jen Fink Oppenheimer, senior teacher for moms and babies at Karma Kids Yoga in New York, suggests seeking postnatal body classes that are beneficial for moms and babies alike.
-“These classes provide great support for new moms,” she says.
+If you’re struggling to find a sitter so you can exercise, bring the baby along!
+Many gyms, fitness centers and community centers offer mommy and me classes that encourage bonding with your child while strengthening your body and your mind.
+“These classes provide great support for new moms,” says Jen Fink Oppenheimer, senior teacher at Karma Kids Yoga in New York.
 “Typically, each class begins with introductions where moms can share anything going on developmentally with their babies and also anything going on with their own bodies.”
 When exercise instructors are in tune with what mom and baby need, they can tailor the class to meet these needs.

 How did you find the support you needed to lose the baby weight?
 Any more suggestions to add?
 Leave a comment below and let us know.
 Share how you got your post-baby bod back.